peterlnguyen/ResearchVisualizer/NodeVisualizer/readme.txt

 Dependencies:
 1. Jung package
-2. ScreenImage class in src folder (used to write to file)
+2. ScreenImage class in src folder (used to write to file).
+I found this class online and do not take any credit.